 The difficulty for the Orthodox Puritans

 When the Puritans set sail for New England, it was as if they were already doomed.
 They made the move so they could live their lives the way God wanted, without any kings or other religions getting involved.
 However, they brought more than just their essential belongings with them.
-Unknowingly, the group were harbouring several diseases which caused many deaths before their ship even docked — and quite a few after.
+Unknowingly, the group was harbouring several diseases which caused many deaths before their ship even docked — and quite a few after.

 Many colonialists who successfully overcame the challenges of the difficult ocean voyage without disease still perished once they arrived in Salem.
 This was due to what was known as a “little ice age”.
 At this time, more than 80% of the people who sailed to the historic coastal city died within the first three winters as a result of remarkably intense cold conditions.